Jackson00Han/Jackson00Han.github.io/_pages/resources.md

 - [Hugging Face](https://huggingface.co/)
 - [Coursera](https://www.coursera.org/)

-I will keep updating once I find any helpful resources.
-I would appreciate it if you would like to recommend any interesting resources. (email: jackson.sz.han@gmail.com)
+I’ll keep updating this page as I discover new helpful resources.
+If you’d like to recommend anything interesting, feel free to email me at **jackson.sz.han@gmail.com**.